 Raymond Loewy (1893-1986) was born in Paris and received a degree in engineering while he was in the French army.
 In 1919, he emigrated to the United States, though throughout the rest of his life he moved back and forth between France and the United States.

-Raymond Loewy’s automotive portfolio includes designing the Pennsylvania Railroad’s S1 steam locomotive in 1936, the Greyhound Scenicruiser buses in 1946, and the Studebaker car design.
-In 1962, Loewy redesigned the U.S. Air Force One’s livery with the slate and cyan colors.
+Raymond Loewy’s automotive portfolio includes designing the Pennsylvania Railroad's S1 steam locomotive in 1936, the Greyhound Scenicruiser buses in 1946, and the Studebaker car design.
+In 1962, Loewy redesigned the U.S. Air Force One’s livery with the slate and cyan colours.
 Also, he added the presidential seal on both sides and the American flag on the tail.

 Thanks for sharing this!
 All the best!